Kay-Zee/BE_music_Kan_Zhang/QnA.md

 What was the hardest part?
 >
-Efficiently implementing my algorithm in new environment.
+Efficiently implementing my algorithm in a new environment.
 While I had a good idea of the algorithm I wanted to implement, I did not want to implement a crude version just because of my unfamiliarity with the tech-stack, so I had to take extra diligence with my implementation.

 Did you learn something new?
 >